 “This is not the life we dreamed of,” I said.
 “Let’s shake things up.
 Nothing is off the table.” | He agreed. | We changed our lives completely.

-It’s been less than a year since I realized that my husband and I were at a breaking point in our overly busy lives.
+In 2018, my husband and I realized we were at a breaking point in our overly busy lives.
 We were both professionals climbing our way through our careers.
 We found that not only had we given up the activities we enjoyed for ourselves, but we found ourselves struggling with our children.
 They needed more time with us and, naturally, were acting out.

 “This is not the life we dreamed of,” I said.
 “Let’s shake things up.
 Nothing is off the table.”
 He agreed.

-We slowed down to tune in to what we really want in life and completely redesign it.
-We did just that.
+We slowed down to tune in to what we really want in life and completely redesigned it.
 Today, we work less, enjoy the activities we had given up, and spend more time together as a couple and with our children.
-We’ve relaxed and so have our children.

 We both had a variety of options for how to move forward.
 Our potential paths could have kept us local, taken us across the U.S., or even moved us abroad.
 Due to circumstances with his employer, we had less than a month to make life- and career-changing decisions for both of us.
 It could have felt overwhelming.
 It didn’t We made clear value- and emotion-informed decisions at each turning point.
 We surprised ourselves with our conclusion, yet both felt firm that it was the best path.
 The resulting decisions were life-changing: we both gave up our careers and will soon move from one coast to another.